potato-c137/dwmConfig/README.md

 | **bar**       | dwmbar( the og bar ) |
 | **wallpaper** | feh                  |

-> NB:: if you dont use sddm please try to autostart script in /Scipts/dwmC in your login manager
+> NB:: if you dont use sddm please try to call the autostart script in /Scipts/dwmC in your login manager

 ### More Info